PantherXOS/px-artwork/website/posts/10y-birthday-stories.md

 When I think how I started with Guix, I use one word to describe it, luck!
 It was early 2014 when I encountered Guix by luck, while I was still a student at Crete, Greece.
-I remember there was a strike during that time and I had plenty of free time for a week, so I decided that I will try start working on this.
-Then a idea came in mind, why not try porting Guix to GNU/Hurd and build a system with it?
+I remember there was a strike during that time and I had plenty of free time for a week, so I decided that I will try to start working on this.
+Then an idea came in mind, why not try porting Guix to GNU/Hurd and build a system with it?
 One thing led to another and it also became a [GSoC project](https://guix.gnu.org/en/blog/2015/gnu-guix-welcomes-three-students-for-gsoc/) in [2015](https://guix.gnu.org/en/blog/2015/gsoc-update/) and